 Chazeman Jackson

-Senior Director, Diversity, Equity, And Inclusion at American Society of Human Genetics
+Senior Director, Scientific Practice And Workforce Opportunity at American Society of Human Genetics

 Chazeman Jackson, PhD, MA has a diverse work experience spanning several organizations and roles.
 Starting in 2004, they worked as a Biologist at the National Science Foundation, where they provided administrative and scientific support for various genetics and molecular biology programs.
 From 2007 to 2010, they served as a Graduate Research Assistant at the National Human Genome Center at Howard University, conducting molecular genetic research on health disparities.
 In 2009, they participated in the Mirzayan Science and Technology Graduate Policy Fellowship program at The National Academies, contributing to the U.S. science and technology policy process.